ChappIO/terraform-encrypt/README.md

 # terraform-encrypt

-A simple encrypt program to be used by terraform's external data provider
+A simple encrypt program to be used by terraform's external data provider or as a CLI tool.

 ## Usage